spencercmd/spencercmd.github.io/index.md

 ## About

-I'm {{ site.author.name }}, and this is where I share my thoughts on technology, innovation, and building the future.
+I'm {{ site.author.name }}, An uber employable catalyst of accelerated technological advancement.
+- Currently working on devops, security, and AI at a small data analytics organization.
+- You'll mainly find projects im working on, life updates, opinion pieces here.
+- I'm a musician, developer, dog lover, and hobby mycologist.
+I volunteer at my local animal shelter, I've fostered and rescued, and hope to continue that work.

 ---